vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 what other companies do with 100 people.
 It can only be really weird in many places.

-_J: But we do something sometimes not too bad, right?_
+_J: But sometimes we do things not so bad, right?_

-**M:** Yes, we do something sometimes not too bad.
+**M:** Yes, we sometimes do things not so bad.
 But there is nobody who makes sure of it.
 There is nobody who puts like 2 months into a plugin to make it perfect.
 It happens, but then they dump it on us and that's it.
 And 10 years later, we see it and _"oh my god, this is complete garbage"_.